obeshor/VRMonsterShooter/README.md

 # VRMonsterShooter
 My Capstone Project (Shooter Monsters) , I will be building  a game for carboard that invokes fear in the player  where it ‘s easy to move and hit the monsters.
 This project is part of [Udacity](https://www.udacity.com "Udacity - Be in demand")'s [VR Developer Nanodegree](https://www.udacity.com/course/vr-developer-nanodegree--nd017).
-I built  a game for a virtual reality (Google Cardboard) that invokes fear where it ‘s easy to move and hit the monsters.

 ##Video Link
 Find the link to a Gameplay [here](https://youtu.be/DlOZKyTKjSg)
 Find the link to  Walkthrough  [here](https://youtu.be/gonNHvXkIUk)